-The Council accounts for its software as intangible assets, to the extent that the software is not an integral part of a particular IT system and accounted for as part of the hardware item of Property, Plant and Equipment.
-The intangible assets include both purchased licenses and internally generated software.
+To the extent that the software is not an integral part of a particular IT system (and therefore accounted for under Property, Plant and Equipment), the Council accounts for its software as intangible assets.
+These are purchased licenses and a website and do not include internally generated software.

-All software is given a finite useful life, based on assessments of the period that the software is expected to be of use to the Council.
-The useful lives assigned to the major software suites used by the Council range from 1 to 7 years.
+All software is attributed a finite useful life, based on assessments of the period that the software is expected to be of use to the Council.
+The useful lives assigned to the software suites currently used by the Council range from 3 to 15 years.
+The website useful life is 20 years.